 As if getting a sexually transmitted disease (STD) isn't bad enough, if you are trying to get pregnant, STDs can harm your fertility as well as your future baby.
 If people think their grandmothers (or worse their dads) giving sex advice is embarrassing enough, talking about STDs is a whole new level all together and likely to be incredibly uncomfortable.
-Since 1 in 4 Americans will develop an STD sometime during their lifetime, this is a topic that needs to be addressed (source).
+Since 1 in 2 sexually active Americans will develop an STD by the age of 25, this is a topic that needs to be addressed (source).
 Whether you have been diagnosed with an STD in the past or not, this is a conversation to have with your doctor at your preconception visit or annual physical.
 If you or your partner has a history of multiple sexual partners, it’s especially important for the both of you to get screened.
-Many STDs are asymptomatic (have no signs or symptoms) and since routine gynecological exams do not often test for all STDs, you could have one without even knowing it (source).
+Many STDs are asymptomatic (have no signs or symptoms) and since routine gynecological exams do not always test for all STDs, you could have one without even knowing it (source).
 For this blog post we review 7 STDs that can harm fertility and even cause infertility if left untreated and what can be done to protect you and your future baby.

 Gonorrhea is a bacterial infection and while it may sound like some infection that only happens if you visit a far away jungle, gonorrhea can be contracted by any sexually active person.
 It can be spread through oral, vaginal or anal sex.
 The Center for Disease Control (CDC) recommends yearly gonorrhea screening for all sexually active women younger than 25 years, as well as older women with risk factors such as a new or multiple sex partners (source).